Python-SIP/sip/sphinx/c_api.rst

         be destroyed when the interpreter exits.
 This is the default.

-.. c:function:: void sipSetNewUserTypeHandler(sipTypeDef *type, sipNewUserTypeFunc handler)
+.. c:function:: void sipSetNewUserTypeHandler(const sipTypeDef *td, sipNewUserTypeFunc handler)

     .. versionadded:: 4.19